CNC Machining Cost: How to Save Up to 30% on Your Next Project

 Medical Devices

 Tight tolerances, smooth surface finishes, and biocompatible materials like medical-grade stainless steel, titanium, and specific plastics are the priorities of this medium.
 CNC machining of custom parts is common for specialized instruments or implants.
-This impact on cost due to material purity, precision, and strict regulatory compliance.
+This increases cost due to material purity requirements, precision tolerances, and regulatory compliance.

 Automotive Industry